konsumer/web-zen-dev/README.md

 This library allows you to easily make games in WASI that use 2D graphics, sound, and input.
-It's meant to be a light alternative to emscripten/SDL, but also allows other languages to target the web.
+It's meant to be a light alternative to emscripten/SDL, but also allows languages otehr than C to target the web.

 It will run on web or anywhere else with js/canvas/audiocontext, like nodejs, via other libraries.